Thanos1716/pixel-consistency/README.md

 Everyone's making pixel consistent textures these days, but what about *ALL* the textures?

+### NOTE
+The latest release **REQUIRES ETF v5.2.1 and EMF v1.2.3** or up, due to many bug fixes and a couple of new features.
+If you aren't using the latest version of these, or Fabulously Optimized 5.8.0.beta.5 or up, then you may have to update to avoid crashes.

 ### What's NEW?

 The latest release added support for a whole bunch of things, and most importantly a new [Discord](https://discord.gg/x8n6RmP78V) where you can hang out or offer your suggestions!